RECOMM CO., LTD. 2Q Earnings Preview

 Key Points & FocusImplications

-Revenue Recovery ProbabilityProgress toward cumulative 2Q revenue guidance of JPY 7.0B
+Revenue Recovery ProbabilityProgress toward company plan of JPY 7.0B in cumulative 1H revenue

-1Q actual revenue was JPY 2,949M (42.1% achievement rate), implying standalone 2Q revenue of approximately JPY 4,051M is needed (~+19% YoY, our estimate).
-Lumitron consolidation and resumption of AI server deliveries are prerequisites for plan achievement
+1Q actual was JPY 2,949M (42.1% achievement rate), requiring standalone 2Q revenue of JPY 4,051M (approximately +19% YoY, our estimate).
+Lumitron consolidation effect and AI server delivery resumption are prerequisites for hitting the plan

 1Q segment profit fell to JPY 42M (2.2% margin, our estimate).
-Focus on COGS ratio fluctuations driven by concentrated AI server/storage deliveries, and the margin-accretive contribution of Lumitron (~13% OPM in FY12/2024)
+Focus on COGS ratio fluctuations from concentrated AI server/storage deliveries and the margin-accretive contribution from Lumitron (OPM of approximately 13% in FY12/2024)

 Normalization of Corporate Expenses (Adjustments)Level of segment profit adjustments

-1Q adjustments ballooned to negative JPY 150M from negative JPY 32M in the year-ago quarter.
-Whether this reflects one-time M&A-related costs or structural increases will shape the profit outlook from 2Q onward
+1Q adjustments ballooned to negative JPY 150M vs. negative JPY 32M in the year-ago quarter.
+Whether this reflects one-off M&A-related costs or a structural increase will be decisive for the profit outlook from 2Q onward

-1Q-end inventory expanded to JPY 2,892M (+JPY 486M vs. prior fiscal year-end).
-Inventory digestion progress at Malaysian and Singaporean subsidiaries is key to working capital efficiency and cash flow improvement
+1Q-end inventory expanded to JPY 2,892M (+JPY 486M vs. prior FY-end).
+Progress on inventory drawdown at Malaysian and Singaporean subsidiaries is the key to working capital efficiency and cash flow improvement

-AI Agent Business Ramp-UpDX segment revenue and new order volume
+AI Agent Business Ramp-UpDX segment revenue and new order count

-Full-scale commercial rollout began in February.
-Whether this drives a rebound from 1Q revenue of JPY 126M (−28.2%).
-A medium-term bellwether for the company's pivot to a BtoB solutions provider
+Commercial rollout began in earnest in February.
+Whether this can drive a turnaround from 1Q revenue of JPY 126M (−28.2%).
+A medium-term indicator of the company's transformation into a BtoB solutions provider

 Capital Efficiency and Financial SoundnessInterest-bearing debt balance and net D/E ratio trend

-1Q-end interest-bearing debt reached JPY 5,078M (+JPY 740M vs. prior fiscal year-end), with growing reliance on short-term borrowings.
+1Q-end interest-bearing debt reached JPY 5,078M (+JPY 740M vs. prior FY-end), with growing reliance on short-term borrowings.
 Equity ratio attributable to owners of the parent held at 39.8%, but sustainability of the borrowing pace warrants monitoring

-Mid-Term Management Plan KPIsOverseas revenue ratio under the Global Specialty Trading Company vision
+Mid-Term Management Plan KPIsOverseas revenue ratio under the Global Specialty Trading House vision

 1Q overseas revenue ratio was 64.3% (our estimate).
-Further upside is expected from Lumitron consolidation; the extent of business platform expansion in ASEAN will be a key driver of medium- to long-term corporate value
+Further upside is expected from Lumitron consolidation; the pace of business platform expansion in the ASEAN region will be a key driver of medium- to long-term corporate value

-1Q results came in at revenue of JPY 2,949M (−8.5%) with an operating loss of JPY 70M, swinging from a profit of JPY 46M in the year-ago quarter.
-While aggregate segment profit of JPY 80M was secured, the primary cause of the operating loss was adjustments including corporate expenses surging to negative JPY 150M.
-This reflected the confluence of AI server delivery delays in the overseas business and softening demand domestically.
-The recovery scenario for 2Q onward hinges on M&A synergies materializing and converting the order backlog into recognized revenue.
+1Q results showed revenue of JPY 2,949M (−8.5%) and an operating loss of JPY 70M, swinging from a profit of JPY 46M in the year-ago quarter.
+While aggregate segment profit remained at JPY 80M, adjustments including corporate-level expenses surged to negative JPY 150M, which was the primary driver of the operating loss.
+The confluence of AI server delivery delays in the overseas business and softening domestic demand weighed on results; the recovery scenario hinges on the materialization of M&A effects and conversion of the order backlog into recognized revenue from 2Q onward.

-1. Overseas Solutions Segment: Resolution of AI Server Delivery Delays and New Subsidiary Contributions
+1. Overseas Solutions Segment: Resolution of AI Server Delivery Delays and New Subsidiary Contribution

 • Prior Quarter:

-Whether delivery schedules normalize from 2Q, and the revenue uplift from commencing consolidation of Lumitron (FY12/2024 revenue of JPY 1.11B, operating income of JPY 147M)
+Whether delivery schedules normalize from 2Q, and the revenue uplift from the start of Lumitron consolidation (FY12/2024 revenue of JPY 1.11B, operating income of JPY 147M)

 • Key Metrics: